AxioDL/metaforce/README.md

 #### Qt Creator *(main development / debugging IDE)*

-Open the repository's `CMakeLists.txt` via File > Open Project.
+Open the repository's `CMakeLists.txt` via File > Open File or Project.

 Configure the desired CMake targets to build in the *Projects* area of the IDE.